Try sofatutor for 30 Days

 3. @spearson: Thank you so much for your kind comment.
 At the moment we are working on a new structure for our content so that the grade levels and the US Common Core Standards are much more transparent for teachers, students and parents.
 Best wishes!

-From Sarah Kriz, about 8 years ago
+From Sarah Kriz, over 8 years ago

 4. This is a great way to present this concept but I think that adding what grade level this lesson targeted toward ( referencing the US Common Core Standards) might be of great help to teachers who are interested in using your product.